 6. Land Rover are said to be a favourite of the Queen.

-7. Land Rover vehicles have been converted into everything from ambulances, to tractors, to fire trucks, and more.
+7. Land Rover vehicles have been converted into everything from ambulances, to tractors, fire trucks and more.

 8. The name ‘Land Rover’ came from a spontaneous moment.
 Spencer Wilks owned the Laggan Estate on Islay.
 In 1947, while driving his Rover 10 across rugged landscape, the estate’s gamekeeper remarked: “This must be a Land Rover then” and the name was famously born.